Boehrsi/Boehrsi/README.md

 - **Shell / consoles:** Bash
 - **Web:** Hugo static side generator

-I'm currently trying to focus on Dart + Flutter for all UI driven projects and on Kotlin for server development.
+I'm currently trying to focus on Dart + Flutter for all UI driven projects and on Kotlin for the server development.
 As I'm mainly an Android developer I also stay with Java for a bit, but I'm also trying to adapt my Kotlin knowledge for that area.